VIDIZMO-V6/Object-Detection-YOLO/README.md

 ## Overview

-object-detection-yolo is a Python library that provides a convenient interface for utilizing YOLOv5 and YOLOv8 models for object detection tasks.
+detection-yolo is a Python library that provides a convenient interface for utilizing YOLOv5 and YOLOv8 models for object detection tasks.

 Key Features: